 Part of the challenge in creating The Official Ubuntu Book was selecting the topics and content that can be covered within a reasonably sized book.
 We have identified the most essential content and written only about it.
 These chosen topics not only include installation, use of the desktop, applications, multimedia, system administration, and software management, but also include a discussion of the community, online resources, and the philosophy behind Ubuntu and open source software.
-As a bonus, we decided to squeeze in a chapter full of useful troubleshooting recipes that you can use when you need to troubleshoot problems, and we expanded our discussion of projects related to Ubuntu that will be of interest to you.
+As a bonus, we expanded our discussion of projects related to Ubuntu that will be of interest to you.
 We believe this book provides an ideal one-stop shop for getting started with Ubuntu.